tferracina/ArDCA-Python/writeup.typ

 The empirical frequencies will serve as constraints for the distribution we want to infer.

 == Maximum Entropy Principle
 To find the probability distribution $P(bold(sigma))$ that will satisfy constraints, in other words reproduce the empirical marginals $f_i (A)$ and $f_(i j) (A, B)$, we can use the maximum entropy principle@Jaynes1957a @Jaynes1957b.
 The first step to set up the MEP is extracting information from the system.
 Usually, this information is given in the form of averages of functions $angle.l f_k (x) angle.r$.
 For example, in a physical system, one could compute average magnetization or energy of the observed system.
 We also need to define a probability of occupancy of states, $p(x)$, which runs over all the possible states.
-This distribution has the usual property of mapping each state to a value within 0 and 1 and adding up to 1 when considering all states @MITinfent.
+This distribution satisfies the standard properties of a probability distribution: for all states $x$, $0<=p(x)<=1$, and the distribution is normalized, $sum_x p(x) =1$ @MITinfent.
 Our uncertainty on the system is expressed quantitatively through Shannon entropy $S$@Shannon1948:
 $
   S = - sum_x p(x) ln p(x)
 $ <entropy>
-Generally, the distribution which maximizes entropy is the uniform distribution.
-However, since constraints affect the probabilities of states, the uniform is not suitable.
-The constraints on our system are:
+In general, the distribution that maximizes entropy under no constraints is the uniform distribution.
+However, once constraints are imposed, the uniform is no longer suitable.
+Our system is constrained by the probability distribution's normalization condition and the expectation constraints:
 $
-  sum_x p(x) = 1, quad "and" quad sum_x p(x) f_k (x) = angle.l f_k angle.r quad (k = 1, ..., m).
+  sum_x p(x) = 1, quad "and" quad sum_x p(x) f_k (x) = angle.l f_k angle.r quad (k = 1, ..., m),
 $ <constraints>

-Selecting Shannon entropy as our measure of information, we can introduce Lagrange Multipliers $lambda_0, lambda_1, ... lambda_m$ to maximize @entropy subject to the constraints @constraints, yielding:
+where each $f_k (x)$ represents a feature, and $angle.l f_k (x) angle.r$ its empirical average.
+By selecting Shannon entropy as our measure of information, we can introduce Lagrange Multipliers $lambda_0, lambda_1, ... lambda_m$ to maximize @entropy subject to the constraints defined in @constraints, yielding:
 $
   p(x) = exp(-lambda_0 - sum_(k=1)^m lambda_k f_k (x)).
 $